4 Days in Rome Itinerary: Travel & Sightseeing Guide

 Vatican City & Vatican Museum

-Visiting the Vatican was really amazing and for us one of the most popular Roman attractions.
-Plan your visit very early in the morning to avoid queueing at St. Peter’s Basilica and best to start your sightseeing day in Vatican with the St. Peters Basilica!
-The Basilica opens at 7.00 am, be there at this time to enjoy the beautiful calm Basilica and save the time to queue for other great stuff to explore.
-From the top of the Basilica you will get rewarded with the most stunning view of Rome!
+Visiting the Vatican was really spectacular and, for us, one of the most popular Roman attractions.
+Plan your visit very early in the morning to avoid queueing at St. Peter’s Basilica and best to start your sightseeing day in Vatican with the St. Peter’s Basilica!
+The Basilica opens at 7.00 am, be there at this time to enjoy the beautiful, calm Basilica and save the time to queue for other great stuff to explore.
+From the top of the Basilica, you will get rewarded with the most stunning view of Rome!

 Take enough time for the Vatican City –you could spend hours there and still not have seen everything.
 Certainly, the ultimate must see are the St. Peters Basilica, the Sistine Chapel and the Vatican Museum.

-I case you are planning on visiting the Vatican Museum and you want to avoid a super-long queue, we recommend you book the tickets in advance.
-There had been a lot of tourists inside – therefore it was not that impressive for us – I believe that we missed a lot due to the crowd.
-So be there in the morning and skip the line of the Vatican Museum with pre-booking the ticket online!
+I case you intend to visit the Vatican Museum and you want to avoid a super-long queue, we recommend you book the tickets in advance.
+There had been plenty of tourists inside – therefore it was not that impressive for us – I believe that we missed a lot due to the crowd.
+So be there in the morning and skip the line at the Vatican Museum with pre-booking the ticket online!

 Castel Sant’Angelo

-This castle was once the tallest building of Rome and its named after the famous river bridge statue of Michael the Archangel.
-However, as a short pitstop or also a visit inside the museum with audio guide inside – the Castel Sant Angelo is really worth a visit.
+This castle was once the tallest building in Rome and its named after the famous river bridge statue of Michael the Archangel.
+However, for a short pitstop or also a visit inside the museum with an audio guide inside – the Castel Sant Angelo is really worth a visit.
 It should be added that up from the terrace you will have a panoramic view of the whole city.

 The Pantheon & Piazza Navona